diracdyson/Personal-Website/README.md

 # [Exploratory Data Anaysis + Sales Time-Series Forecasting and Classifying a Clustering](https://github.com/diracdyson/Super-Store-EDA)
 ![](/box.png)
 ![](/prophet.png)
-- During basic data exploration significant business discoveries were found such as stores in Texas having negative profit in 2017 due to mainly selling large amounts of discounted binders at a loss
+-  Found significant business discoveries during basic data exploration such as stores in Texas having negative profit in 2017 due to mainly selling large amounts of discounted binders at a loss
 - Forecasted for monthly sales under the SARIMAX Box-Jenkins methodology and also used Facebook's Prophet forecasting model with Logistic
 - Analyzed feature importance through classifying a clustering and found furniture as notably and unsurprisingly the most important feature